g-esco101/cs61b/lab7/README.md

 ### Code Coverage
-Wrote tests such that almost all lines and branches are covered.
+Wrote tests such that all lines and branches are covered, except for the lines in the method printInOrder, which calls the toString method that is covered.
 Note: this does not mean that the implementation is bug-free.

 ![alt text](test-reports/coverage.png "coverage")